kwaschny/cfml-serverpanel/README.md

 # ColdFusion/Lucee Server Panel
-A webpage that displays useful information about the server JVM and offers some administrative controls.
+A webpage that displays useful information about the server and shows a snapshot of the current live state.

 ![Screenshot](/screenshot.png?raw=true)